fac-13/correl/README.md

 # Correl
 Correlation station!
 Choo choo! :station:

 ## Description
-Correl helps you track a symptoms severity with factors you wish to track it with so you can find a link between any factors which cause irritation to your symptom.
+Correl is an application that allows users to enter symptoms they are suffering with and potentially contributing factors to  see any correlations between them over time.

 ## User Journey/User Stories
 #### As a user, I can...
 - Easily set up an account
-- Enter a physical symptom (ie. fatigue, itchy skin)
+- Enter a symptom (ie. fatigue, itchy skin, stress)
-- Enter an emotional symptom (ie. stress, mood changes)
-- Set my own scale to rate my symptoms by a measure that is meaningful to me
 - Enter an external factor (ie. water intake, exercise)
-- Set my own factor scale to rate external factors in a way that is meaningful to me
+- Customise my scale to rate symptoms and factors in a way that is meaningful to me
-- Easily rate my symptom(s) daily using my custom scale
-- Easily rate my factor(s) daily using my custom scale
+- Easily rate my symptom(s) and factor(s) daily using my custom scale
+- See a graph of my symptom and factor ratings over time
-- Decide which data to update and not be required to enter all data
+- Choose which data I want to show on my graph
+- Find clear instructions on how to use the application

 ## Gitflow